Depression Counseling

 Codependency/boundaries

 Boundaries are what make it possible for us to have closeness while we safely maintain personal identity.
-In healthy person, loyalty has its limits and unconditional love can coexist with conditional involvement.
-You will learn to take great care of yourself, and manage the anxiety that causes you to feel that you have to be in control or manage other people's lives.
+In a healthy relationship unconditional love can coexist with conditional involvement.
+Clients will learn to take great care of themselves and manage the anxiety that causes them to feel that they have to be in control or manage other people’s lives.
+In addition, clients will practice healthy boundaries to not to be controlled by others.

 "The need to control is the need to feel safe."